sandyagur8/RV32-VSD_IAT/Day2/README.md

 // add image of flow

+**Compiler**: Converts the given code into instruction set.
+These depends on the hardware architecture.
+**Assembler**: Assembler converts the instruction set into machine readable binary code.

 #### RISC-V ISA
 As i have mentioned before RISC-V is the first opensource instruction set architecture this gave rise to many fabless semiconductor startups.